 Awards and Honourariums

-All 2017 members, except the CC-MM Prize winner, will receive a $1000 Achievement Award in Fall 2017 upon successful completion of the NYO Canada program.
+All 2019 members, except the Canada Council for the Arts Michael Measures Prize and Award of Excellence winners, will receive a $1,200 Achievement Award in Fall 2019 upon successful completion of the NYO Canada program.

 NYO Canada Award of Excellence

-Students will need to prepare the regular audition repertoire as well as any additional award excerpt(s) if so indicated in the audition packet.
+Students will need to prepare the regular audition repertoire as well as any additional excerpts indicated in the audition packet.

 Please combine these materials into one pdf file before you start your application online.
 Save the pdf file with the following title format: